 6. Bubble Bobble (1986)

-One of Taito’s most valuable franchises as well as being one of their best games, Bubble Bobble remains a favourite with arcade fans and home computer fans with it being one of our best Commodore 64 games.
+One of Taito’s most valuable franchises as well as being one of their best games, Bubble Bobble remains a favourite with arcade fans and home computer fans with it being one of my favourite Commodore 64 games.

 In a single or two-player game, Bubble Bobble sees you jumping around firing bubbles from your mouth, to trap enemies, then popping them by jumping at or on them, it’s as simple as that!